 A continuation course concentrating on the study and application of basic skills on the guitar.
 Emphasis on chord structures, sight reading (open strings through 5th position), as well as rhythm techniques.
+May be taken 4 times for credit.

 MUSIC 165 SYMPHONY OF THE CANYONS